ricardoiarced/namaste-javascript/notes-namaste-javascript.md

 if (true)
 ```

 The console will throw an error where the if condition was written.
 And it would be a SyntaxError: Unexpected end of input.
-And that is because the if expects one statement at the same line where if was written.
+And that is because the if expects one statement at the same line where it was written.

 Example with a valid statement for the if condition: